kera-cudmore/intro-to-react-v8-frontend-masters/README.md

 * [Lesson Outline](https://react-v8.holt.courses/lessons/react-capabilities/react-router)

 React router (we'll be using v6) is one of the most popular client side routers for React.
+React Router is superior to other routers as it is very accessibility focused, and takes great care in getting their accessibility right.

 We are now going to create an additional page for our app, so we will create the Details.jsx file and will need to import an external library: